claudiofullscreen/hubble_observatory-1/README.md

 To run the test suite:

-First create a .env file with HUBBLE_APP_TOKEN like in .env.example.
+When testing locally, first create a .env file with HUBBLE_APP_TOKEN like in .env.example.
 Then at the terminal do `source .env`.

 ```ruby
 bundle exec rspec spec